maiahirsch/maiahirsch.github.io/docs/lab8.md

 This lab was supposed to be quick and easy and I spent countless hours debugging the following issues:

 1. **Car crashing into wall:** the ToF was mounted slightly downward, and it was reading the floor.
 This meant the trigger condition fired immediately regardless of wall distance, causing the car to jump straight to STATE 3 (spin) without approaching.
 2. **Orient PID gains:** with `Kp = 0.5`, the PID output was only `0.05 * 180 = 9`, below the minimum threshold in `motorsOrient()`.
 The car never spun, it would just stop 3 feet from the wall.
-Raisin Kp to XXXXXX fixed this.
+Raisin Kp to 5 fixed this.
-3. **Inconsistent wheel friction during tuning:** the linear PID was tuned without tape on the wheels, but the orientation PID was initially tuned with tape on the wheels to try to make the spin more controlled.
+3. **Inconsistent wheel friction during tuning:** the linear PID was tuned without tape on the wheels, but the orientation PID was initially tuned with tape on the wheels.
 This created a mismatch — the tape drastically reduced friction, making the car spin uncontrollably and overshoot far past 180°.
 Parameters that worked with tape caused completely different behavior without it, making it extremely difficult to find gains that worked consistently.
 Removing the tape entirely and retuning the orientation PID from scratch resolved this.
-4. **Multiple overlapping data traces:** drift_state_start was resetting between states, causing timestamps to restart mid-run and producing multiple apparent "runs" in a single plot.
-Fixed by setting drift_state_start only once in STATE 0 and using a separate drift_return_start_time for STATE 4.
+4. **Multiple overlapping data traces:** `drift_state_start` was resetting between states, causing timestamps to restart mid-run and producing multiple apparent "runs" in a single plot.
+Fixed by setting drift_state_start only once in STATE 0 and using a separate `drift_return_start_time` for STATE 4.

 ## Results